-One of my favourite bible characters is David; his heartfelt prayers to God are always so real and honest but one of the profound passages in the bible that makes the hairs on the back of my neck stand up has to be the apostle Paul’s when he shares his honest struggle with sin in Romans 7.
+One of my favorite Bible characters is David; his heartfelt prayers to God are always so real and honest.
+But one of the profound passages in the Bible that makes the hair on the back of my neck stand-up has to be the apostle Paul’s when he shares his honest struggle with sin in Romans 7.

-Like Paul in the book of Romans, I think anyone on weight loss journey can identify with his frustration with sin and its power to take us captive and enslave us.
+Like Paul in the book of Romans, I think anyone on a weight-loss journey can identify with his frustration with sin and its power to take us captive and enslave us.
 Like Paul, we are all too familiar with the feelings of utterly despising our actions and resenting ourselves for our powerlessness and feelings of hopelessness.